Shining light on photodiodes

 Finally, photoresistors (or light-dependent resistors, LDRs) are made from monolithic, junction-free semiconductor materials, most commonly cadmium sulfide.
 Their resistance decreases when exposed to light due to the excitation of electrons.
 They’re the OGs of light measurement; they’re hard to kill and easy to use.
 That said, LDRs are not especially linear and tend to be excruciatingly slow, with response times measured in hundreds of milliseconds.
 They’re OK for sunlight sensors and other simple devices, but they’re not as popular as they used to be.

-For a thematic catalog of articles on electronics and other topics, click here.
+For a thematic catalog of articles, click here.

 Something I was planning to mention, but that didn't make the cut: regular LEDs work as (poor) photodiodes too, with a LED-color-specific spectral response.
 Experimental results can be found here: